Chouannerie

-The uprising was provoked principally by the Civil Constitution of the Clergy (1790) and the mass conscription, or levée en masse (1793), which was decided by the National Convention.
-A first attempt at staging an uprising was carried out by the Association bretonne to defend the French monarchy and reinstate the specific laws and customs of Brittany, which had been repealed in 1789.
+The uprising was provoked principally by the Civil Constitution of the Clergy (1790), which attempted to impose Caesaropapism upon the Catholic Church in France, and the mass conscription, or levée en masse (1793), which was decided by the National Convention.
+A first attempt at staging an uprising was carried out by the Association bretonne to defend the French monarchy and reinstate the devolved government, specific laws, and customs of Duchy of Brittany, which had all been repealed in 1789.
 The first confrontations broke out in 1792 and developed in stages into a peasant revolt, guerrilla warfare and finally full-scale battles.
-It only ended with the Republican forces defeating the rebels in 1800.
+It ended only with the Republican forces defeating the rebels in 1800.

 Briefer peasant uprisings in other départements like in Aveyron and Lozère are also identified as "chouanneries".
 Another petite chouannerie broke out in 1815, during the Hundred Days War, and a final one occurred in 1832.

 Origins

 In 1791, the adoption of the Civil Constitution of the Clergy loyalty to State requirements caused peasants around Vannes to rise to defend their bishop Sébastien-Michel Amelot from those of Lorient who wanted him to swear this oath of loyalty.
-In another incident, the following spring, in the area around Quimper, a justice of the peace led several parishes in a uprising in the name of King Louis XVI against the local authorities.
+In another incident, the following spring, in the area around Quimper, a justice of the peace led several parishes in an uprising in the name of King Louis XVI against the local authorities.

 In the summer of 1792, further incidents occurred in the districts of Carhaix (Finistère), Lannion, Pontrieux (Côtes-d'Armor), Craon, Château-Gontier and Laval, where peasants opposed a levy of volunteers for the army.
 At Saint-Ouën-des-Toits, in the department of Mayenne, Jean Cottereau (known as Jean Chouan) led the insurgents.
 His nickname probably came from his imitation of the call of the tawny owl (the chouette hulotte) for a recognition-signal.
 A reward was put on his head, but he managed to reach England in March 1793.
 The Republican administration recognised him and his brother as the leaders of the revolt.